SEC ENFORCEMENT ACTIONS

 As a recipient of a Wells notice you may ask to review non-privileged portions of the staff’s investigative file as well as request a meeting with the staff to discuss the substance of the allegations.

-- We will help you manage the process to minimize the impact on your business.
+- by managing the process to minimize the impact on your business.

-- We will contact the enforcement staff and attempt to determine as much as possible about nature and scope of the investigation.
+- by contacting the enforcement staff to learn as much as possible about nature and scope of the investigation.

-- If necessary, we will represent you to protect your interests during any informal interview or while giving testimony in response any administrative or judicial enforcement action.
+- by helping you prepare for any informal interview or subsequent testimony in response in any administrative or judicial enforcement action.

-- Where appropriate, we will work to negotiate a favorable settlement of the matter.
+- by working to negotiate a favorable resolution or settlement of the matter.